 Yeo also projected that two jihadi industry peers, al Qaida, and ISIS, will be the main merchants of terror in 2017.
 Al Shabab has just delivered the deadliest act of terror yet, in Somalia, in the Horn of Africa, and in eastern Africa.

 Besides holding the pulse of terror globally, Yeo reckoned competition between the duo will increase this year.
 It is not yet clear what the impact of this rivalry in the Somalia, Horn of Africa, and eastern Africa, will be.
 What is clear is that the threat of terrorist attacks in these regions, and in other parts of the world, remains.
 It is also evident that the onus is on actors in the counter-terrorism space to retake the pulse of global terrorism from merchants of terror.

 Almost 20 years since the 1998 twin bombings in Kenya and Tanzania, it may seem that few, if any, lessons have been learnt about countering terrorism.
 Concerted, collaborative efforts to delegitimize and counter terrorism continuously – by addressing underlying conditions systematically (‘soft’ approach), and using military means (‘hard’ approach) – will prevent another mega, Mogadishu-style attack in the Horn of Africa this year, and in the future.

-Roselyne Omondi is a research fellow at the HORN International Institute for Strategic Studies.
+Roselyne Omondi is a Research Fellow at the HORN Institute